IBAnimatable/IBAnimatable/README.md

 ## How to animate in Swift playground
 ![](https://github.com/JakeLin/IBAnimatable/blob/master/Screenshots/AnimateInSwiftPlayground.gif)

 We can configure the animation settings in Attribute Inspector.
 However, Interface Builder doesn't support preview Animations, but we can still prototype animations in Swift playgournd.
 There are three sample pages to demostrate how to design animation in Swift playground.
-You can find them in [IBAnimatable.playground](https://github.com/JakeLin/IBAnimatable/tree/master/IBAnimatable.playground)
+You can find them in [IBAnimatable.playground](https://github.com/JakeLin/IBAnimatable/tree/master/IBAnimatable.playground).
+Firstly, select one page in Swift playground, then click on "Assistant editor" button to split the playground.
+After that, select "Timeline" on the top of right-hand side to preview the animation.
+We can use Xcode menu "Editor" -> "Execute" to re-run Playground.

 ## How to animate programmatically
 As you saw above, we can prototype an App fully in Interface Builder withouth single line of code, but `IBAnimatable` also provides APIs to let us fully control the UI and animations. `IBAnimatable` provides simple APIs like `pop()`.
 We can simplly call them in one line.